ScrappyCocco/DirectX-DXR-Tutorials/6-DXRTriangle-Rework/CONCEPTS.md

 The basics are exactly the same of the past 5 tutorials, this one is only larger because explicitly declare and allocate lots of resources that were in the helper classes.

 # Smart Pointers in this tutorial
-Nvidia in its code use a small different type of smart pointer, defines in Framework.h as:
+Nvidia in its code use a small different type of smart pointer, defined in Framework.h as:
 ```cpp
 #define MAKE_SMART_COM_PTR(_a) _COM_SMARTPTR_TYPEDEF(_a, __uuidof(_a))
 MAKE_SMART_COM_PTR(ID3D12Device5); //Example of usage